knaaptime/seg_networks/paper/results_graphs.md

 different component, suggesting that our chosen variables each represent a distinct part of the network structure.

-@fig:correlations in the supplementary material portrays the pairwise correlations between the percentage difference in the two segregation measures and different properties of the networks in each of the CBSAs.
+Figure S3 in the supplementary material portrays the pairwise correlations between the percentage difference in the two segregation measures and different properties of the networks in each of the CBSAs.
 The strongest correlation is between the percentage difference and the size of the difference in segregation.
 This indicates